 We have a range of RSS feeds for our websites and individual sections.
 Get the full list here.

 How do I submit a press release or story suggestion?

-Email your press release or story idea to the Sunday Times at firstname.lastname@example.org or to The Times (digital) at email@example.com.
+Email your information to the Sunday Times at firstname.lastname@example.org or to the Sunday Times Daily at email@example.com.
 It will then be evaluated by our news desk.
 (We don’t publish press releases but they are considered for use in news reports or features.)